 - Networking events

+This is also a great form of market research.
 Check with your local chamber of commerce and sites such as Meetup and Eventbrite for details on local business events, or contact them to advertise your own event.

 Shopify’s free business card maker can help you design cards to give to potential customers, encouraging them to visit your website later.

-33. Create a Google Business profile
+34. Create a Google Business profile

-Appearing on Google Maps will help your business capture engaged consumers looking for information about local businesses.
+Appearing on Google Maps will help your business capture engaged consumers looking for information about local businesses on their mobile devices.
 Google allows you to create business profiles that appear on maps and search results for local queries.
-Once you’re in, the goal is to reach the “three pack,” appearing in one of the top three search results on Google Maps.

-While you’re at it, consider other local business directories since a consistent NAP (name, address, and phone number) helps Google determine your business’s credibility, a ranking factor in its search results.
+While you’re at it, consider other local business directories because a consistent NAP (name, address, and phone number) helps Google determine your business’s credibility, a ranking factor in its search results.
 Yelp, Yell, and Better Business Bureau are great starting points.

-34. Build local landing pages
+35. Build local landing pages

 In this local landing page for Magnolia Bakery’s Central Park store, for example, the retailer uses phrases like “picnic in Central Park” and “Columbus Circle.”

-35. Geotag your location on social media
+36. Geotag your location on social media

 Search engines aren’t the only tools for finding local businesses.
 Instagram is fast becoming the go-to place to search for inspiration in a specific area, largely because the app allows businesses to geotag their location in any grid post or Instagram Story.